endurantgames/cosmiclegends/src/classes/intro.md

                 plus any two                Environment, plus
                                             one more

+The Speedster   Scientist, plus any two     Fastest, Alive       6     Ignore the Laws of
+                                                                         Physics

 The Totem       Explorer, plus any two      Whatever, Can, plus  6     Force of Nature
                                             one Totem Nature
                                             Core Power Word